tenta-browser/chromium-crosswalk/docs/security/severity-guidelines.md

 exhausted or in other exceptional circumstances.

-<a name="TOC-Critical-severity"></a>
-## Critical severity
+## Critical severity {#TOC-Critical-severity}

-Critical severity issues allow an attacker run arbitrary code on the underlying platform with the user's privileges.
+Critical severity issues allow an attacker to read or write arbitrary resources (including but not limited to the file system, registry, network, et c.) on the underlying platform, with the user's full privileges.

 They are normally assigned priority **Pri-0** and assigned to the current stable milestone (or earliest milestone affected).
 For critical severity bugs,